Body, Breath & Sound

 But vocalists must use their instrument of artistry in their everyday lives and conditions.
 And so, they must learn to respect and protect it in a different way – not tucking it into a special case, but understanding how to use it safely, in accordance with the innate design; even, and especially, in everyday life.
 They must also learn the difference between the mundane vocal instrument and the artistic/professional instrument.
 One cannot apply the rules of the mundane to the demands of the art form.
 Vocalists must learn the fine distinctions between their ‘voice’ and their ‘instrument’, so that, like the case-protected instruments, they are applying the necessary technique and artistry to the finest instrument possible.

-Participants will have opportunities for individual instruction throughout the week, as well as Master Classes for those who wish to participate.
+Participants will have opportunities for individual instruction.
 You will not only identify the ways in which you interfere with yourself while singing/speaking/playing, you will receive specific tools for changing the interference.
 You will also learn how to accomplish your technical goals without over-working your instrument; and how to resolve ongoing technical challenges.

-Both BBS and Contemporary Alexander are compatible with all technical pedagogies – they help you understand the instrument upon which you apply technique.
+BBS is compatible with all technical pedagogies – they help you understand the instrument upon which you apply technique.

 BBS is ideal for both young artists who are currently building a foundational technique as well as those who are already enjoying professional careers.

-We call this a Personal Immersion because it is all about you – not your repertoire or auditions or career.
+Studying BBS is all about you – not your repertoire or auditions or career.
 So consider taking some time to invest in you – your instrument – your being.
-This Immersion – the beautiful landscape, healthy food, like-minded company, Master Teachers, and personal attention – create the “case” for your instrument.
 It is essential that you, as an artist, take care of your instrument, of your self.
-This week teaches you how to do that.
+BBS workshops teach you how to do that.